zaproxy/zaproxy-website/site/content/blog/2024-12-24-use-zap-with-flagger-in-kubernetes/index.md

     ![openapi-summary.png](./images/openapi-summary.png)

 ## Proxy Requests Through ZAP
-Integration and smoke tests can be running during Flagger's deployment process when they are triggered off of a webhook.
-The requests from those tests can be proxied through ZAP and ZAP can use those endpoints and payloads to start it's attacks using valid requests, giving ZAP the opportunity to find more vulnerabilities.
+Integration and smoke tests can be run during Flagger's deployment process when they are triggered off of a webhook.
+The requests from those tests can be proxied through ZAP and ZAP can use those endpoints and payloads to start its attacks using valid requests, giving ZAP the opportunity to find more vulnerabilities.
 The ZAP Automation Plan and the Canary definition can be updated to support this.

 1. Update  `zap-config.yaml` and apply with `kubectl apply -f zap-config.yaml`
     ```